1. Prescriptions and contraception

-If you take medication for an ongoing health condition, go see your doctor to find out the generic and trade names of your medicine abroad or to get a prescription covering the entire period of your stay.
+If you take medication for an ongoing health condition, go see your doctor to find out the generic and trade names of your medicine abroad or to get a prescription covering some of your stay.
 Don’t forget to check the expiry date when you collect your supply from the pharmacy!

-Check the rules for importing prescription medicines to your destination.
+Check the rules for importing prescription medicines to your destination and only bring as many prescription medications with you as your WHV country allows.

-If you take the pill, you may be able to get a prescription for one year.
+If you take the pill, you may be able to get a prescription covering your time abroad.
 Read this article about contraceptions for more info.

-Before you leave, make sure to get a complete check-up—and don’t forget to go see your dentist because travel insurance isn’t very generous for dental treatment.
-Take care of this small cavity now while you’re (hopefully) covered by your national healthcare system to avoid a bigger problem and bill later on during your trip.
+Before you leave, make sure to get a complete checkup—and don’t forget to see your dentist, because travel insurance isn’t very generous for dental treatment.
+Take care of this small cavity now while you’re still covered by your national healthcare system to avoid a bigger problem and bill later on during your trip.

-Regardless of your destination, it’s important to leave home up to date with the routine immunization schedule, e.g., tetanus, diphtheria, whooping cough (pertussis), polio, measles, mumps and rubella.
-Check with your GP.
+Regardless of your destination, it’s important to leave home with your routine immunisations up to date (e.g. tetanus, diphtheria, whooping cough (pertussis), polio, measles, mumps and rubella).
+Your GP can confirm what you need.

-You can go to a travel vaccination centre to find out about any additional vaccinations you may need for your WHV destination.
+You may need to go to a travel vaccination centre for additional vaccinations if any are required for your WHV destination.
 Don’t forget to consider countries you may explore on side trips during your year abroad.

 0 comments